Omikhleia/sindict/docs/manual/DATA_MODEL.md

   actually used in the post-processing steps, for generating cross-reference entries only for related entries that do not have it).

 The contents of a related entry can be the same as for an entry.
-Usually by nature they are more concise and only contain word forms and grammatical information.
+Usually, by nature, they are more concise and only contain word forms and grammatical information.

 ### (Optional) Cross-reference links